adi0ri/adi0ri.github.io/_projects/1_project.md

 Shape recognition is vital in computer vision, widely used in fields such as robotics and manufacturing.
 Due to limitations in traditional methods, there's been a shift towards using convolutional neural networks (CNNs), which excel in learning from data and performing complex image analysis tasks.

-The project not only highlights the advantages of CNNs in basic shape classification but also showcases their application in a more complex image recognition scenario.
+In the end, I also showcased their application of pre-trained models in more complex image recognition scenario fo fun.

+MAKING THE DATASET:

 A python script is used to automatically generate and process a dataset of images, each depicting one of three geometric shapes—circle, square, or triangle—with various visual modifications.
 Using OpenCV, the script creates images of specified shapes with transformations like rotation, occlusion and noise.